 Notice of Absence

 You are responsible for your home, even when not there.
-If planning on leaving for an extended period of time (5 or more days), please complete a notice of absence form and designate someone to check on your home while you are gone.
+If planning on leaving for an extended period of time (5 or more days), please complete a notice of absence form and designate someone to check on and maintain the interior and exterior of your home while you are gone.